obafema/dareyio-pbl/Project19.md

 **auto.tfvars** was used for the variable default values to make sure that every variable specified in the configuration is automatically uploaded to the workspace on Terraform Cloud instead of loading it manually.

-Automatic speculative plan was checked to trigger speculative terraform plan for pull requests to the repository
+**Automatic speculative plan** was checked to trigger speculative terraform plan for pull requests to the repository

 #### Step 2: Develop packer files and define our shell script to create our AMIs

 N.B: The shell scripts tells packer what needs to be picked inside the AMIs we are creating

-Packer files (.pkr.hcl) for Bastion, nginx, webservers and ubuntu (sonarqube,jenkins and artifactory) and the respective shell script developed.
+**Packer files (.pkr.hcl)** for Bastion, nginx, webservers and ubuntu (sonarqube,jenkins and artifactory) and the respective shell script developed.
 See screenshot below for Bastion for the creation of our AMIs.

 ![image](https://user-images.githubusercontent.com/87030990/179386991-b2ec781f-7a14-4270-8ebf-cb64c20a89d2.png)

 ![image](https://user-images.githubusercontent.com/87030990/179386537-358f5cad-1a64-4067-bb0f-41ce844e1ac5.png)
 ![image](https://user-images.githubusercontent.com/87030990/179386767-22fba560-9a52-440f-9ad6-c8eba8834ac6.png)

-Packer was installed on my loal machine in order to run packer commands
+Packer was installed on my local machine in order to run packer commands

 ![image](https://user-images.githubusercontent.com/87030990/179388303-466fe58e-c225-49a6-b536-f7079aa57858.png)